 As you move forward, you might find ways to simplify your life.
 Like planning better for grocery shopping so you don’t have to run back to the store.
 You might force yourself to wait a few days on Amazon purchases.
 Check with daycare to see if you can pay once a month, instead of weekly (and maybe get a discount).

 A natural outcome of simplification is experiencing a small amount of savings.
-Fewer trips to the grocery store means less opportunity for impulse buying.
-Delaying Amazon purchases might be enough to make you decide against that purchase all together.
-Some places offer price breaks if you pay in advance (insurance is one notable area that gives breaks like this)(get in the habit of always asking about discounts for paying up front).
+Fewer trips to the grocery store mean less opportunity for impulse buying.
+Delaying Amazon purchases might be enough to make you decide against that purchase altogether.
+Some places offer price breaks if you pay in advance (insurance is one notable area that gives breaks like this)(get in the habit of always asking about discounts for paying upfront).
 Combining trips means savings on gas, plus less wear and tear of your vehicle.

 The first few weeks of tracking your spending will be the hardest, but have no fear!
 It will get easier, and the benefits of tracking your spending will outweigh any negatives.
 The sooner you get started, the sooner you’ll experience these benefits.